satya-das/cib/README.md

     - inheritance type is changed to/from `virtual` inheritance.
 - Change in `inline`ness of a function.
 For CIB generated SDKs all inline functions are basically non-inlined and so it doesn't make any difference if `inline`ness of a function is changed.

+<a name="whyc++hasabicommpatibityandstabilityissues"></a>

+# 6\.
+Why C++ has ABI commpatibity and stability issues
+Actually even C has this problem, it's just another matter that it is relatively easier to achieve ABI compatibility and stability in C.
+Things that can cause ABI compatibility and stability issues in C++ are:
+1. Object layout.
+2. Function calling convention.
+3. Allocators and deallocators.
+4. Underlying integer size of `enum`.
+5. Size of various integer types.
+6. Mangled function name.
+7. Virtual function table.
+8. RTTI.
+9. Exceptions.

+_If you are readinng this and think there is more reason for ABI problem then please create a pull request._

+As we can see first 5 can also be problems in C. But if we ensure same struct packing, same function calling convention across component boundary, use of same allocator and deallocator for both components, ensure same underlying integer type for enum, and ensure to use same size for integers that cross component boundary then that's all it takes to ensure ABI compatibility for C programs.
+Achieving ABI stability too is simpler in C. We just need to ensure that new members in struct should be only added at the end and there should be a way to detect different version of struct.
+The `size` or `version` member in many struct are just for that purpose.
+Of course that's not the only thing but the other things are damn easy, like not to remove existing function, or not change parameter type, etc. if we want to maintain ABI stability.
+For C++, problems start with name mangling, that's the first reason of misunderstanding that can happen between 2 components.
+Layout for C++ objects are far more complex than C. There can be different layout for virtual tables depending upon compiler.
+Same goes for RTTI and exception.
+So, ensuring ABI compatibility is hard in C++.
+Ensuring ABI stability is super hard in general.
+**One thing to note is that maintaining ABI stability in C is largely a responsibility of library developers.** Unfortunately that is not going to change even when CIB is used.
+But goal of CIB is to make it an easy and achievable to ensure ABI stability in C++.

 <a name="cibarchitecture"></a>

-# 6\.
+# 7\.
 CIB Architecture

 <a name="highlevelarchitecture"></a>

-## 6.1\.
+## 7.1\.
 High level architecture
 The high level architecture is that there will be thin layers added to both Library and Client.
 These layers will have code to ensure ABI compatible communication between the two layers.
 These layers will communicate with their corresponding component in usual way because they will always be compiled together and so no special things need to be done.
 Graphically it can be depicted as:

 ![Integration architecture produced by CIB ](img/cib_design.png "Integration architecture produced by CIB ")

 <a name="librarysidegluecode"></a>

-### 6.1.1\.
+### 7.1.1\.
 Library Side Glue Code
 The code that forms library side layer is called **library side glue code**.
 This layer contains the code to represent class as set of free functions.
 These free functions for a class are bundled together in an array.
 This array of pointers-to-free-functions is called **MethodTable**.
-To avoid name mangling done by compiler to ruin the ABI compatibility, the library needs to export the MethodTable instead.
+To avoid name mangling done by compilers that ruin the ABI compatibility, the library needs to export the MethodTable instead.

 <a name="clientsidegluecode"></a>

-### 6.1.2\.
+### 7.1.2\.
 Client Side Glue Code
 The code that forms client side layer is called **client side glue code**.
 This layer contains the code to reconstruct the class back from the MethodTable exported by library.

 <a name="abicompatibility"></a>

-### 6.1.3\.
+### 7.1.3\.
 ABI Compatibility
-Since no C++ functions or variables are exported by library there is no problem of ABI compatibility.
+Since no C++ functions or objects are exported by library there is no problem of ABI compatibility.
 Anything that is exported by library is MethodTable which can be exported using `extern "C"` and so name mangling doesn't come into play.

 <a name="abistability"></a>

-### 6.1.4\.
+### 7.1.4\.
 ABI Stability
 Since only thing that is shared between client and library is MethodTable maintaining it's stability ensures ABI stability across releases.

 <a name="cibarchitectureelements"></a>

-## 6.2\.
+## 7.2\.
 CIB Architecture Elements

  Following are the broad elements of CIB architecture: